Camper Van Beethoven: New Roman Times; live and compilation releases (2004–2012)

 Lowery revealed in interviews that there were seven songs recorded during the sessions for La Costa Perdida that were not released, which would be included on a follow-up album to be finished in 2013.
 In August 2013, the band revealed on its Facebook page that it was tracking songs for the album, with Urbano on drums again.
 The band stated that the album would be a Southern California-themed sequel to the Northern California theme of La Costa Perdida.
 On March 2, 2014, the band announced a title for the new album, El Camino Real, which was released on June 3, 2014, in the United States and on June 23, 2014, in the UK.
 In contrast to the previous album, it featured some of the band's most abrasive and intense music, mixing elements of prog-rock and punk with the band's trademark eclecticism.

 For subsequent tour dates, the band initially alternated Pedersen and Urbano on drums, due to health problems that have prevented Frank Funaro from playing.
-Since 2015, Chris Pedersen has been flying in from Australia to participate in the band's infrequent tours, resulting in a reunion of their best-known late 80's lineup.
-David Immerglück also continues to join the band's lineup for occasional shows.
+Since 2015, Chris Pedersen has been flying in from Australia to participate in the band's infrequent tours, resulting in a reunion of their best-known late 80s lineup.
+David Immerglück also continued to join the band's lineup for occasional shows.

+In 2015 the band contributed two tracks to the original motion picture soundtrack for the film Sharknado 3: Oh Hell No!, "Long Way to Go (Sharknado)" and "Infinite Ocean".

+The band continued touring through 2020, and then did not play for several years thereafter.
+They embarked on a brief tour in 2025, with founding guitarist/drummer Chris Molla sitting in on accordian.
+These shows were billed as including 'all original members,' presumably referring to Molla's presence, although drummer Anthony Guess did not participate.
+During the tour, Lowery posted on social media that the September, 21 performance at the 9:30 Club would likely be the final performance of the band, and referred to the difficulties of operating as a band with members in three different countries and five different times zones.